Fire and rescue services

 More information:

-If you're a victim of violent crime, especially rape, visit a doctor as soon as possible as HIV/AIDS is widespread.
+If you're a victim of violent crime, especially rape, visit a doctor as soon as possible.

 These crimes are often carried out by groups of children.
 Some robbery victims have been assaulted.